 A file on the computer (or digital device) needs to have a unique name, or filename to identify it and the program used to create it.

-Carefully examine these four filenames.
+Carefully examine these filenames.
 What similarities and differences do you see?

 Did you notice differences with how many letters and/or numbers come after the period?

-The first part of the filename before the period is called the domain, and the part after the period is called the file extension.
+The first part of the filename before the period is called the filename, and the part after the period is called the file extension.

 *Fact 2: File Extension